leomccormack/Spatial_Audio_Framework/README.md

 * Any library (or libraries) conforming to the [CBLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) standards
 * (Optional) [netCDF](https://www.unidata.ucar.edu/software/netcdf/) for reading [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) files

-To inform SAF which performance library/libraries you have linked to your project, define one of the following pre-processor definitions:
+To inform SAF which performance library/libraries you have linked to your project, add one of the following pre-processor definitions:
 ```
 SAF_USE_INTEL_MKL             # great option, but only for x86 architectures
 SAF_USE_OPEN_BLAS_AND_LAPACKE # good option, works on everything